JochenFM/art_prints_ms4/README.md

 The email address field can be prefilled if the users are logged into their account.
-A future feature will allow the email with the inquiry from the form to be sent to the admin of the website (handling by django send_mail() functionality).
+A future feature will allow the email with the inquiry from the form to be sent to the admin of the website (handled by the Django send_mail() functionality).

 **2. Footer**